lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 	# /posts

 #### 4.3.1.
-Parameters Section [ResourceParametersSection]
+Parameters Subsection [ResourceParametersSection]
 **Optional**.
 Description of [Resource Section][ResourceSection]'s URI parameters.
 Content of this section is subject to additional formatting.

-This section is **recognized** by the **"Parameters"** reserved **keyword** written in an atx-style Markdown header.
-This section must be nested under an [Resource Section][ResourceSection].
+This subsection is **recognized** by the **"Parameters"** reserved **keyword** written as a Markdown list item.
+If present, it must be subsection of a [Resource Section][ResourceSection].

-This section can contain **further Markdown-formatted content**.
+This subsection can contain **further Markdown-formatted content**.
 If a content is provided it is considered to represent general Resource URI parameter description.
-The rest of this section is formatted as follows:
+The rest of this subsection is formatted as follows:

 	+ <parameter name> [= <default value>] [<type> [,(required | optional)]] ...
 Markdown-formatted content